tomhenrich/plex/managing/handbrake/README.md

 * **Prefer passing through the original audio format** directly from the source, rather than converting to a different format
   * Keep only the first matching `DTS-HD`, `DTS`, or `AC3` track where available
     * `DTS-HD` is preferred when the audio quality is extra important
-    * `DTS` core is acceptable for most movies (significant file size savings compared to `DTS-HD`)
+    * `DTS` core is acceptable for the majority of movies (significant file size savings compared to `DTS-HD`)
+    * `AC3` is common from Blu-ray sources that otherwise use TrueHD as the primary track
   * If none of those formats are available, convert the highest-quality source track to `AAC`
-    * Maintain the existing channel mix (e.g. if the source is 7.1, keep that as is)
+    * Maintain the existing channel mix (e.g. if the source is 7.1, keep that)
     * Maximum bitrate: 512 kbps or the original track's value, whichever is lower (do not upscale)
-  * Only for _exceptionally_ high-quality movies where a TrueHD track is available: it can be kept but must be secondary to a more widely compatible track following the above rules (i.e. keep or add a `DTS` or `AAC` track as the default)
+  * Only for _exceptionally_ high-quality movies where a TrueHD track is available: it can be kept but must be secondary to a more compatible track following the above rules (i.e. keep or add a `DTS` or `AAC` track as the default)

 #### Track naming
 * Label tracks according to their channel availability, not their format: